-For the Dell PowerVault 124T LTO3-060 autoloader, data compression is drive-dependent.
-The front panel and the RMU will display whether or not compression is enabled.
+For the Dell PowerVault 124T DLT VS160 autoloader, data compression is drive-dependent.
+The front panel and the Remote Management Unit will display whether or not compression is enabled.

 Compressing the data means that the drive can write more data to the same amount of tape.
-Compression also increases the performance of the data transfers from or to the SCSI bus.

-NOTE: Compression cannot be changed from the front panel or the RMU of the autoloader.
+NOTE: Compression cannot be changed from the front panel or the Remote Management Unit of the autoloader.
+If the data that you are writing to the tape is already compressed, the compression option will expand the data rather than compress it.